DrDoctor

 Optimised Smart SMS & Patient Portal

-Trigger an automated ai-driven SMS reminder that prompts patients to engage with confirm, change or cancel.
+A Smart SMS reminder and Patient Portal that prompts patients to engage with confirm, change or cancel.

 3500%